NishitMittal2004/OpenCV_Project-Warp_Perspective_Transformation/README.md

-# OpenCV Warp Perspective Transformation from Clicks
+# OpenCV Warp Perspective Transformation

 This repository contains two Python scripts that demonstrate perspective transformation using OpenCV.
 Both scripts allow you to select four points on an image to perform a perspective warp and obtain a new view of the image or a live video stream.